mmkuang/grayclhn.github.io/102/syllabus-2013.md

   - May 7th, 12-2pm
   - covers ch.
 6-17, 19

-The "chapters covered" refers to the required textbook, *Macroeconomics* by Paul Krugman and Robin Wells.
+The “chapters covered” refers to the required textbook, *Macroeconomics* by Paul Krugman and Robin Wells.
 I do not give make up exams, but we can make arrangements if you have a legitimate reason for missing a test.